 The time period of Passover to Pentecost (Counting the Omer) is, was, and will be an important event in the history of the Jews but also for Christians!
 It defined the start of the Jewish calendar and propelled them as a group to gain the “Promised Land.”
-Jesus’ life and ministry was to fulfill the “type and shadow” of Passover and the meeting of God in the desert.
+Jesus’ life and ministry were to fulfill the “type and shadow” of Passover and the meeting of God in the desert.
 The work of salvation had to be finished at Passover!
-Jesus, however, had other task(s) to accomplish: send the Holy Spirit and birth His Church!
+Jesus, however, had other tasks to accomplish: send the Holy Spirit and birth His Church!

-In Jesus’ life there are four recorded Passovers in the Gospels.
+In Jesus’ life, there are four recorded Passovers in the Gospels.
 John, in his Gospel, used the term “Passover” the most and records three of the four Feast.
 Luke talks about two of them and Mark and Matthew cover the last one where He was offered up as our sacrifice.
 The four recorded Passovers and Counting of the Omers are:

 - Luke 2:11; He also writes the story of the Ascension to Pentecost.

 - John 2:13 to 4:43 (this ending story is my guess)

 - John 12 to 21 and continues into the Book of Acts.
 (See After the Cloud)